Alejandro-86/cat_dog_classifier/README.md

-Certainly!
-Here's a README file for a web UI that classifies cat and dog images using a CNN, with a focus on using Poetry for dependency management and project setup:

----

 # Cat-Dog Image Classifier Web UI

 This is a web-based user interface for classifying images as either a cat or a dog.
 It utilizes a Convolutional Neural Network (CNN) for image classification.
 Users can upload an image, and the model will predict whether it's a cat or a dog.